That Time You Just Stared at Your Shoes

 I could get into detail about what happened in that kitchen, but that is all shared in my book.
 But I will say that my family responded as if I was the only one on earth they loved.
 And on that day, I sure needed that.

 I’ll keep sharing more of my story to show more ways God let me know He wasn’t going to let me go.
-Pass along my story to others you sense could use some encouragement.
+Feel free to pass along my story to others you sense could use some encouragement.
 The more I can encourage the better.

-Read more from my memoir to discover the many ways God let me learn that, even though His plans may not be easy, but perfect, and exactly what we need.
+Read more from my memoir to discover the many ways God let me learn that, even though His plans may not be easy, they are still perfect, and exactly what we need.